 The hospitality industry is subject to fluctuations in revenues due to seasonality.
 The periods during which our properties experience higher revenues vary from property to property, depending principally upon their location, type of property and competitive mix within the specific location.
 Generally, the first quarter, in which both the New Year and Spring Festival holidays fall, accounts for a lower percentage of our annual revenues than the other quarters of the year.
 In addition, certain special events, such as large-scale exhibition, concerts or sports events, may increase the demand for our hotels significantly as such special events may attract travelers into and within the regions in China where we operate hotels.
-Based on historical results, we generally expect our net revenues generated from our hotel offerings to be higher in the remaining three quarters of each year than in the first quarter due to general travel and consumption patterns in China.
+Based on historical results, we generally expect our net revenues generated from our hotel offerings to be higher in the second and third quarters of each year than in each of the first and fourth quarters due to general travel and consumption patterns in China.